alxshelepenok/lumen/content/posts/2020-04-14-release-notes.md

 ---
 template: post
 title: Release Updates - DNS Link, Custom Fleek URLs, NuxtJS Support, Build and Bandwidth Stats and more!
 slug: Fleek-Release-Update-DNS-Link
 draft: false
-date: 2020-04-15T04:02:37.816Z
+date: 2020-04-15T04:02:37.816+00:00
-description: >-
-    "We're happy to bring you another release!
+description: '"We''re happy to bring you another release!
 This one is special because of all the request for DNS Link Support in particular.
-We have also released Custom Fleek URLs and custom naming of your site, NuxtJS framework auto detection, some stats on your build minutes and bandwidth, and more!"
+We have also released Custom Fleek URLs and custom naming of your site, NuxtJS framework auto detection, some stats on your build minutes and bandwidth, and more!"'
-category: "Announcement"
+category: Announcement
 socialImage: https://fleek-team-bucket.storage.fleek.co/thumbnails-blog/Release-Update-UI-rebrand.png
 tags:
 - Announcement
 - Release Update

 ---
 ![](https://fleek-team-bucket.storage.fleek.co/thumbnails-blog/Release-Update-UI-rebrand.png)

 We're happy to bring you another release!
 This one is special because of all the request for DNS Link Support in particular.
 We have also released Custom Fleek URLs and custom naming of your site, NuxtJS framework auto detection, some stats on your build minutes and bandwidth, and more!